 Description

-Islandreagh Cottage is a detached three-bay one and a half-storey rendered house built around 1840, facing south and located at the end of a long lane north off the A6 near Dunadry.
+Islandreagh Cottage is a detached three-bay one and a half-storey rendered house built around 1840, located at the end of a long lane north off the A6 at Dunadry, County Antrim.
+It is a well-preserved example of late Georgian cottage architecture, retaining much original fabric with sympathetic repairs and replacement elements where necessary.

-The building is rectangular on plan with a pitched natural slate roof featuring black clay ridge tiles.
-A yellow brick chimneystack rises from both gables with a cement cornice, clay pots and lead flashing.
-The roof has a synthetic covering to the verge, cast-iron half-round gutters on drive-in brackets to a smooth render eaves course, and cast-iron downpipes.
-A solar panel is fitted to the front pitch and a Velux window to the rear pitch.
+The house is rectangular on plan, facing south, with a pitched natural slate roof and black clay ridge tiles.
+Yellow brick chimneystacks rise from both gables with cement cornices, clay pots and lead flashing.
+The roof has synthetic covering to the verge.
+Cast-iron half-round gutters on drive-in brackets sit on a smooth render eaves course, with cast-iron downpipes.
+A solar panel adorns the front pitch and a Velux window sits on the rear pitch.
+A central wallhead dormer above the front entrance completes the principal elevation.

-The west gable elevation has an attached timber conservatory erected around 1995, containing two ground floor window openings with square-headed openings, smooth render surrounds, chamfered sandstone sills, and 6/6 timber sash windows with no horns and some cylinder glass.
-An additional window on the ground floor has angled horns, and there is a further 6-pane fixed timber window.
+The west gable elevation has an attached timber conservatory erected around 1995, which contains two ground floor window openings.
+These are square-headed with smooth render surrounds, chamfered sandstone sills and 6/6 timber sash windows with no horns and some cylinder glass, angled horns to the ground floor window, with a further six-pane fixed timber window.

-The east gable elevation has three square-headed window openings, with a further blocked-up former opening.
-All have smooth render surrounds, chamfered sandstone sills, and 6/6 timber sash windows.
-The first floor window has no horns (sourced from Ardnaveigh and being repaired at time of survey), whilst those on the ground floor have angled horns.
+The east gable elevation has three square-headed window openings with a further blocked-up former opening, all having smooth render surrounds, chamfered sandstone sills and 6/6 timber sash windows.
+The first-floor window lacks horns and was taken from Ardnaveigh during the survey and undergoing repair; ground-floor windows have angled horns.

-The house is set in fields down a long lane from the road with a garden and rear yard.
-Remnants of rubble stone outbuildings remain to the northwest of the house.
-A modern bungalow has been built to the west.
-Abutting the north end of the garage is a rendered wall with a decorative carved stone lintel and a pair of octagonal stone gate posts; several stone architectural artefacts adorn the site, all added by current owners during the last 30 years.
-A double-height corrugated iron hay barn with a corrugated iron barrel roof is located to the northeast.
-The landscaped grounds contain several mature trees with the gravel drive continuing south enclosed by traditional hedgerow and opening onto the A6.
+The setting comprises the house set in fields down a long lane from the road with a garden and rear yard.
+Remnants of rubble stone outbuildings remain to the northwest, with a modern bungalow built to the west.
+Abutting the north end of the garage is a rendered wall with a decorative carved stone lintel and a pair of octagonal stone gate posts.
+Several stone architectural artefacts adorn the site, added by current owners over the last thirty years.
+A double-height corrugated iron hay barn with corrugated iron barrel roof is located to the northeast.
+The landscaped grounds contain several mature trees, with the gravel drive continuing south enclosed by traditional hedgerow and opening onto the A6.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.